-Our private massage clinic is only available one day per month and all treatments are delivered by therapist and tutor Rachel Black.
+Our private massage clinic is only available Two days per month and all treatments are delivered by therapist and tutor Rachel Black.

 All bookings are made online via the booking page or the tab to the right.